10 Questions to Ask Before Writing Your Will

 9. Do I need to update my will due to life changes?

-While a well-drafted will takes potential future changes into account, it’s always a good idea to update your will in the event of a major life change, such as a marriage, divorce, birth of a child, or death of an heir.
+While a well-drafted will takes potential future changes into account, it’s always a good idea to update your will in the event of a major life change, such as a marriage, divorce, birth of a child, a minor reaching the age of majority, or death of an heir.

 Starting your own business can also have repercussions for your estate plan depending on the business structure you choose.